91902078/yb66/README.md

 ```

-For the moment, the new bragg_calc is called bragg_calc2:
+The new bragg_calc is called bragg_calc2:

 ```
     from xoppylib.crystals.tools import bragg_calc2, crystal_fh